yurishkuro/opentracing-tutorial/nodejs/lesson02/README.md

 If we think of the trace as a directed acyclic graph where nodes are the spans and edges are the causal relationships between them, then the `childOf` option is used to create one such edge between `span` and `rootSpan`.
 In the API the edges are represented by `SpanReference` type that consists of a `SpanContext` and a label.
 The `SpanContext` represents an immutable, thread-safe portion of the span that can be used to establish references or to propagate it over the wire.
 The label, or `ReferenceType`, describes the nature of the relationship. `ChildOf` relationship means that the `rootSpan` has a logical dependency on the child `span` before `rootSpan` can complete its operation.
 Another standard reference type in OpenTracing is `FollowsFrom`, which means the `rootSpan` is the ancestor in the DAG, but it does not depend on the completion of the child span, for example if the child represents a best-effort, fire-and-forget cache write.

-If we modify the `formatString` and `printHello` functions accordingly and run the app, we'll see that all reported spans now belong to the same trace:
+If we modify the `formatString` and `printString` functions accordingly and run the app, we'll see that all reported spans now belong to the same trace:

 ```
 node lesson02/exercise/hello.js Kara